 As marketing has evolved over the years, so too has the language that marketers use.
 They are all guilty of tossing around acronyms and jargon that often leave the readers confused.
 And if we are completely honest, many marketers are probably confused about what specific acronyms and terms mean half the time!
-If you’re asking yourself “what is the main difference between SEO and SEM”, you’re not alone.
+If you’re asking yourself “what is the main difference between SEO vs. SEM”, you’re not alone.

 The two acronyms and terms that are often interchangeably used without a clear understanding of how they are related and how they differ in meaning are Search Engine Optimization (SEO) and Search Engine Marketing (SEM).
 They both have a symbiotic relationship, and, when leveraged to their full potential, they can produce remarkable marketing results.

 Continue reading to learn about “what is the main difference between SEO and SEM” and how they each allow marketers to rank pages and increase traffic.

 What is the Main Difference Between SEO and SEM?

 Search engine optimization, commonly known (and referred to) as SEO, has conventionally been considered an SEM component, i.e., search engine marketing, encompassing both organic and paid tactics.
 However, today SEM refers exclusively to paid search – meaning you’re paying to have your content displayed higher on the search engines.

 Search engine optimization is defined as the process of attracting and receiving more traffic from organic, free, natural, and editorial results.
 On the other hand, search engine marketing is getting website traffic through purchasing ads for search engines, think Google’s Pay-Per-Click (PPC) ads.